upperlinecode/flask-and-MongoDB/readme.md

 ![Connect to Cluster in MongoDB Interface](screenshots/mongodb-13-connect-to-db.png "Connect to Cluster in MongoDB Interface")

-If you examine the URI closely, you'll notice that our user's username has been included in the URI, as has the database name we previously created.
+If you examine the URI closely, you'll notice that our user's username has been included in the URI, as has the database name we previously created, `/test?`.
 The password, however, is represented as `<password>`.
 Before we can connect to our database, we'll need to replace `<password>` with our password that we stored somewhere secure.

 Setting the configuration parameters should now look like: